Loyloyy/Product_Recommendation_System_for_Perfumes/README.md

 ### More information
 As this is still a work in progress (still at web scraping), I have only uploaded the different types of scrapers I have created.
 My current usage will be the Selenium method.
 Although it is much slower compared to Scrapy, it allows me to also learn more about the different brands and perfumes out there as I constantly update the script.

-Thank you for reading and if you have any suggestions on how I can improve, feel free to reach out to me at atan091@e.ntu.edu.sg